BlueShardow/BlueShardow/README.md

-- 👋 Hi, I’m @BlueShardow
+- Hi, I’m @BlueShardow
-- 👀 I’m interested in coding
+- I’m interested in coding (such a big surprise I know
-- 🌱 I’m currently learning C and C#
+- I’m currently learning C and C#
-- 💞️ I’m looking to collaborate on nothing
+- I’m looking to collaborate on ___
-- 📫 How to reach me, don't
+- How to reach me, ___

 <!---
 BlueShardow/BlueShardow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.